 Bowleaze Cove is a small sand and shingle beach, near the village of Preston, just to the northeast of Weymouth, Dorset, England.
 The cove is on the Jurassic Coast and is known for its geology.

 The beach is made up of mainly shingle and shell with some sandy areas.
-It is a popular family beach during the summer season and has a slipway for launching small craft.
+It is a popular family beach during the summer season.
 There are rock pools to explore at low tide and a small pier dividing the beach near to where the River Jordan flows out onto the beach.
 It is often a mark for anglers during late evening especially further along the beach heading towards Overcombe.

 Bowleaze Cove provides excellent views over Weymouth and during the peak weeks of the summer the weekly Weymouth firework displays can be seen from here.
 A Roman temple remains are located on Jordan Hill, leading down to Bowleaze.
 Just to the west is Furzy Cliff.

 There is a coastal cliff walk from Bowleaze passing the Broadrock cliffs, Redcliff Point, and onto Osmington Mills to the east.
 The hill figure of the Osmington White Horse can also be seen from the area.

 The cove is dominated by the Riviera Hotel.
 This Grade II listed Spanish-style 1940s building was formerly a Pontins.
 In November 2009 the hotel was sold for a reported £3.5 million to Saudi Arabian investors.
 It has undergone a £4 million refit and is due to reopen in the spring of 2012.

 John Constable – Oil on Canvas

 Weymouth Bay: Bowleaze Cove and Jordon Hill was painted by the leading English landscape artist John Constable in 1816–17.
 The painting now hangs in the National Gallery, London.